ur-tcs/programming-2-ex-7/README.md

 >
 >When using internationalization-related methods, such as `.toUpperCase(`*locale*`)` or `.toLowerCase(`*locale*`)`, always be careful about which [*locale*](https://docs.oracle.com/javase/8/docs/api/java/util/Locale.html) parameter you use.
 >
 >If omitted, locale defaults to the user’s current locale.
-On some computers, this will create issues with our tests: for example, on a a Turkish system, calling `"TITLE".toLowerCase()` will yield `"tıtle"`, not `"title"` (you can reproduce this behavior by passing `locale = Locale("tr")`.
+On some computers, this will create issues with our tests: for example, on a Turkish system, calling `"TITLE".toLowerCase()` will yield `"tıtle"`, not `"title"` (you can reproduce this behavior by passing `locale = Locale("tr")`.
 >
 >Locale-related bugs are a common source of issues in real-world apps — think hard about the right value, and if writing locale-independent code, use the standardized invariant locale [Locale.ROOT](https://docs.oracle.com/javase/8/docs/api/java/util/Locale.html#ROOT).